hutscape/hutscape.github.io/_checklists/schematic.md

       - name: Include date of creation
       - name: Include page of the schematic
       - name: Include revision number
+      - name: Include Author or Team name
+      - name: (Optional) Include website for more information about the project
 references:
   - name: The Top 10 Tips to Draw Your Next Schematic Design Like a Pro
     url: https://www.autodesk.com/products/eagle/blog/top-10-tips-draw-next-schematic-design-like-pro/